SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/626-how-to-disable-ecc.md

 ## Step 2: Disable ECC via NVIDIA-SMI

-Now, let’s get into the kitchen and start making adjustments!
+Now, let's get into the kitchen and start making adjustments!

 1. Open a terminal or Command Prompt as an administrator.
 2. Run the following command: